cobiwave/simplefolio/README.md

 $ npm start
 ```

-Once your server has started, go to this url `http://localhost:8080/` and you will see the portfolio running on a dev-server:
+Once your server has started, go to this url `http://localhost:8080/` and you will see the portfolio running within Development Server:

 <h2 align="center">
   <img src="https://github.com/cobimr/simplefolio/blob/master/examples/example.png" alt="Simplefolio" width="100%">